RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 ![awx-stack](/assets/images/awx-stack.png)

-With only this little amount of automation code (run-aws playbook):
+With only this little amount of automation code (run-awx playbook):

 ```
 {%raw%}